Skip to main content

 The heart is not merely a pump; it is an organ highly responsive to endocrine signaling.
 Testosterone, for instance, exerts direct and indirect effects on the cardiovascular system.
 Myocardial cells possess androgen receptors, indicating a direct influence of testosterone on cardiac muscle function and remodeling.
 Endothelial cells, which line blood vessels, also express these receptors, suggesting a role in vascular tone and health.

 Hypogonadism, a state of low testosterone, has been correlated with various adverse cardiovascular outcomes, including increased risk of metabolic syndrome, insulin resistance, and dyslipidemia.
 The precise mechanisms linking low testosterone to cardiac dysfunction are multifaceted, involving pathways related to nitric oxide production, oxidative stress, and inflammatory cytokine modulation.
-Testosterone appears to support by promoting nitric oxide synthesis, a key vasodilator, thereby contributing to healthy blood flow and reduced arterial stiffness.
+Testosterone appears to support endothelial function by promoting nitric oxide synthesis, a key vasodilator, thereby contributing to healthy blood flow and reduced arterial stiffness.

 Testosterone directly influences cardiac muscle and vascular health, with low levels correlating to metabolic and cardiovascular risks.